 This time, we were walking to the girls' bathroom.
 Rosalie held the door open while the others gave me a final push inside.
-I stumbled inside, but luckily didn't fall.
+I stumbled, but luckily didn't fall.
 Rosalie was walking all the way to the end and someone was still pushing me, forcing me to follow her.

 She pulled out the cigarette from her pocket, along with a lighter.
-It was the first time I saw anyone so young lit a cigarette, lit it so much like a professional.
+It was the first time I saw anyone so young lit a cigarette, so much like a professional.